RevvingUpThatHill/PodDocs/readme.md

 ## Orchestration

 The most significant problem for us to solve is the management of multiple containers.
 Our natural instinct is to use Kubernetes, but there is a key deficiency in that system: we have no access to stopped pods.
-We can not move the contents of a pod to cloud storage.
+This is relevant because it seems necessary that we can not lets pods permanently idle as they are only in use for a short portion of the day, and in many cases a PEP trainee will leave without notice.
+Having a thousand idling pods will eat up compute, so we need to have a system to shut down a pod and reactivate it on request.
+In Kubernetes, however, no method exists move the contents of a pod to cloud storage.
 I listed some workarounds to this problem below.
 ### Option 1: K8 DinD
 I tried bypassing these issues first by running the pods as a sysbox DinD container.
 This allows an outer managerial container to control the inner container.
 The outer pod will evict & save the pod when required.
 When attempting this route, I ran into issues with container isolation, where I failed to run Docker-in-Docker-in-Docker securely using sysbox to allow for Docker functionality within the container, and overall this matroshka doll nesting seemed like an excessively cumbersome solution.
 I believe that Gitpod was doing something similar to this when they were still using K8, since their documentation specifies an extra "isolation layer" around the pod.
 ### Option 2: K8 Volumes